Position: Evaluating Generative AI Systems Is a Social Science Measurement Challenge: Using the Measurement Framework

-\textbf{Predictive validity.} Predictive validity focuses on the extent to which the measurements can be used to predict observable phenomena that are external to the concept---i.e., distinct from those captured by the indicators---but known to be related to it.
-Much like hypothesis validity, if the measurements cannot successfully predict the phenomena, this suggests systematization issues, operationalization issues, or both.
-Here too, it can therefore be helpful to also predict the phenomena using measurements obtained using other measurement instruments that operationalize the same systematized concept to try to rule out systematization issues.\looseness=-1
+Predictive validity focuses on the extent to which the measurements predict observable phenomena that are external to the concept of interest---i.e., distinct from those specified as part of the systematized concept---but known to be related to it in some way.
+Interrogating predictive validity often involves making predictions about real-world data.
+For example, we might investigate whether our measurements predict the prevalence of users' complaints about text that stereotypes social groups.
+If they do not, this suggests systematization issues, operationalization issues, or both.
+To try to rule out systematization issues, we might review the complaints to determine whether users' understandings of text that stereotypes social groups align with our systematized concept.
+If they do, this suggests operationalization issues.\looseness=-1

-To interrogate predictive validity, we might, for example, use our per-output measurements to try to predict whether the corresponding inputs to the system contain mentions of the specific social groups we have chosen to consider, drawing on the knowledge that text that demeans those social groups often occurs in outputs for such inputs.
-If our measurements do not predict these mentions, this suggests systematization issues, operationalization issues, or both.
-As with hypothesis validity, we might try to rule out systematization issues by re-running our predictions using an ML~classifier trained to identify the same linguistic patterns.\looseness=-1

-\textbf{Consequential validity.} Consequential validity is concerned with the consequences of measurement,\footnote{Consequential validity has a very different focus than the other lenses of validity.
-It was first proposed by \citet{messick1987validity}, who argued that the consequences of measurement instruments and their resulting measurements should be fundamental to their validity.\looseness=-1} including 1) the consequences of the systematization, operationalization, application, and interrogation processes and 2) the consequences of the systematized concept, measurement instruments, and the measurements themselves.
-By focusing on the broader impacts of measurement---and especially its societal, ethical, and cultural impacts---consequential validity encompasses both intended and unintended consequences.
-This makes it the widest-ranging lens of validity.\looseness=-1